eklind/cvlc/README.md

 * Description
 vlcsim program for simulating VLC communication.

 * Features
 - Can read a file as chars and convert to bits.
-The bits are stored in a separate file.
+Both the bits and the chars are stored in memory as bstrings.
+- Can read bits and simulate noise to the reading.
-- Can read a file of bits and convert to chars.
+- Can read bits and reconstruct a sequence of chars.

 * TODO
-- Expand the bit list into a vector of samples.
-- Read samples back to bits.
-- Add noise to samples.
-See how this affects reading.
-Bit error rate.
+- Better noise simulation.
+- Better interpretation of noisy readings.
+- CRC implementation.
+  - Implemented, but the implementation sucks.
+- Reread buffer if CRC fails.
+  - Works, but see above.
-- Separate out the code.
+- Separate the sender and reader into two threads.
-  - Bits should be cached in memory separately.
-No need to write the bits to file between every step.
+- Packet construction.
+  - The buffer is sort-of a packet now.